Video Game: Puzzle Quest aka: Puzzle Quest Galactrix

 Puzzle Quest 2: a true sequel to the original; styled more on MMORPGs, including a town hub and NPCs with exclamation points over their heads who give you quests, was released on June 22, 2010 for DS, Windows, iPhone, and the Xbox Live Arcade.
 This is a considerably simplified and easier version, though possibly with more balanced pvp.

-There is also a spinoff called Marvel Puzzle Quest: Dark Reign available only for iOS and Android, which combines slightly altered mechanics with a storyline and characters based on the Marvel Avengers Alliance universe.note Though it appears Dark Reign is a PQ game In Name Only - the game play and leveling system are direct lifts from Puzzle And Dragons.
+There is also a spinoff called Marvel Puzzle Quest: Dark Reign that combines slightly altered mechanics with a storyline and characters based on the Marvel Avengers Alliance universe.note Though it appears Dark Reign is a PQ game In Name Only - the game play and leveling system are direct lifts from Puzzle And Dragons.
 Infinite Interactive was a consultant on Dark Reign's design, though, and it was published by the same publisher that handles the other PQ games.

 Lampshade Hanging: An April Fool's website by the creator explained how to turn off AI cheating.
 Also, one of the achievements in the Xbox 360 version of Puzzle Quest 2 is "Cheating AI: be defeated by an opponent on their first turn in any single player game mode".